SeanDuffie/Auto-Player/README.md

 This project is intended to simplify repetitive computer tasks - often game related.

-It uses Image Processing - specifically google's pytesseract ocr - to read text on the screen in configurable locations, process it, and control the user's keyboard in various ways based.
+It uses Image Processing - specifically google's pytesseract ocr - to read text on the screen in configurable locations, process it, and control the user's keyboard in various ways based on a json entry supplied by the user.

 Use cases include:
 - Auto Fishing in Minecraft (using audio subtitles)